ionic-team/capacitor/site/docs-md/guides/push-notifications-firebase.md

-# Using Push Notifications with Firebase in an Ionic Angular 4 App
+# Using Push Notifications with Firebase in an Ionic + Angular App

+**Web Framework**: Ionic 4 + Angular
-Platforms: iOS, Android
+**Platforms**: iOS, Android

 One of the most common features provided by application developers to their users is push notifications.
 In this tutorial, we'll walk through all the steps needed to get [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) working on iOS and Android.

-For the purposes of registering and monitoring for push notifications from Firebase, we'll make use of the [Push Notification API for Capacitor](https://capacitor.ionicframework.com/docs/apis/push-notifications/) in an Ionic Angular 4 application.
+For the purposes of registering and monitoring for push notifications from Firebase, we'll make use of the [Push Notification API for Capacitor](https://capacitor.ionicframework.com/docs/apis/push-notifications/) in an Ionic + Angular application.

 ## Required Dependencies